zgordon/react-book/11-hooks/readme.md

 From here you should have a good idea of how to create functional components that leverage `useState` and `useEffect`.

 Now let's solidify what we have learned with some practice exercises.

+## Practice Exercises

+There are more detailed instructions in each of the corresponding practice exercise component files.

+1. Create a simple counter example using hooks for state
+2. Create a scoreboard for two teams to track points.
+Use hooks for values in state.
+3. Use the provided API to display a random picture of a cat.
+Use effect hooks.
+4. Add a timer to the previous example to refresh the picture every five seconds.
+Make sure to clear the timer when component rerenders or is removed.
+5. Context API Exercise (coming soon)